David Perlstein, MD, MBA, FAAP

 What causes herpangina?

 Several common Coxsackie A viruses can cause herpangina, although a number of other enteroviruses have also been implicated.
 The viruses are usually spread via the "fecal-oral route" or via "respiratory route."
 Contact with mucous of an individual infected with one of these viruses is usually all that is needed to contract the illness.
 The normal course of the infection involves an incubation period which is generally an asymptomatic period lasting anywhere from one to two weeks.
-In fact, 50% of individuals infected with some of these enteroviruses remain asymptomatic throughout, which makes preventing transmission more difficult.
+In fact, half of individuals infected with some of these enteroviruses remain asymptomatic throughout, which makes preventing transmission more difficult.

 Viewers share their comments